(1) POWERS OF DISPOSITION.—

 3. Notwithstanding any other provision to the contrary, if the state attorney is required to file a motion to transfer and certify the juvenile for prosecution as an adult under s.
-985.556(3) and that motion is granted, or if the state attorney is required to file an information under s.
-985.557(2)(a) or (b), the court must impose adult sanctions.
+985.556(3) and that motion is granted, the court must impose adult sanctions.

 4. Any sentence imposing adult sanctions is presumed appropriate, and the court is not required to set forth specific findings or enumerate the criteria in this subsection as any basis for its decision to impose adult sanctions.

 5. When a child has been transferred for criminal prosecution as an adult and has been found to have committed a violation of state law, the disposition of the case may include the enforcement of any restitution ordered in any juvenile proceeding.